Is A Court of Thorns and Roses for Kids?

 Is there sex and nudity in A Court of Thorns and Roses?

 Yes.
-There are descriptions of sex and intimacy throughout A Court of Thorns and Roses.
-The series is known for its “spicy” scenes, a term that describes sexual content.
-Spice is denoted on social media with the hot pepper emoji: 🌶️.
+ACOTAR is well-known for its “spicy” scenes, a term used to describe books with sexual content.
+Spice is denoted on social media with the hot pepper emoji: 🌶️

 Is there violence in A Court of Thorns and Roses?